 - fresh thyme

 - To score or not to score.
-Scoring the fish is to make thin slits with a knife just through the skin.
+Scoring the fish means to make thin slits with a knife just through the skin.
 Usually a couple, and sometimes in pretty diamond patterns.
-Scoring can make the presentation more interesting and creates a crispier skin.
+Scoring makes the presentation more interesting and enables the skin to become crispier.
 However, sometimes leaving the skin intact keeps in more moisture because there’s a little layer of fat that’s just beneath the skin.
 I’ve cooked a whole fish both ways, and haven’t noticed a big difference.
-I like that when I score it, the flavors I add can seep into the flesh.

 - Part of the fun of baking a whole fish is the dramatic presentation.
 To eat it this way, you can just dig in with a fork, or use a knife to carve.
 It’s a bit more cumbersome to serve and eat it whole — there are bones to deal with, and it can be messy.
 So if you want to, you can remove the fish from the bones to serve it.
 (Learn how to carve a whole fish here.)